Home Equity Conversion Mortgage (HECM) vs Reverse Mortgage

 What Is an HECM?

-A home equity conversion mortgage (HECM) is one type of reverse mortgage.
-It is the most popular type of reverse mortgage, but it is only available to people aged 62 and older.
-This is the only reverse mortgage insured by the U.S. Government and is only available through a lender approved by the Federal Housing Administration (FHA).
-(It’s not to be confused with an HECM for purchase, which allows homebuyers aged 62 and older to purchase a home with the loan proceeds from a reverse mortgage.)
+An HECM is a type of reverse mortgage.
+It’s the most popular type of reverse mortgage, but it’s only available to people aged 62 and older.
+It’s also the only reverse mortgage insured by the U.S. government and is only available through a lender approved by the FHA.
+It’s not to be confused with an HECM for purchase, which allows homebuyers aged 62 and older to purchase a home with the loan proceeds from a reverse mortgage.

 💡 Quick Tip: You deserve a more zen mortgage.
 Look for a mortgage lender who’s dedicated to closing your loan on time.